UntriexTv/PYxel-Trio-ST/README.md

 Game is now in working state, but has some bugs and issues:
  - bad map (some walls have texture of grass)
  - working on better story and better lines for character and npc Code is extreme mess.
 It has no documentation.
 Will be fixed in no time.
+(Update after 3 years...
+Probably never)

 # Story:
 You woke up as ghost in the unknown enviroment.
 You are going to figure out what is happening and how to fix it.